100 Fun Things to Do in Chicago

 metal structure under the blue sky| ©Adam Bernstein

-Book a Chicago Segway Tour
+Book a Segway tour of Chicago

 19. Stop by the Adler Planetarium

-Adler planetarium| ©Logan Selinski
+Adler Planetarium| ©Logan Selinski

-Adler planetarium| ©Logan Selinski
+Adler Planetarium| ©Logan Selinski

 Details of interest:

-• Prices: prices range from 20 to 35 euros per adult depending on the number of audiovisual shows to which you have access.
+• Prices: prices range from €20 to €35 per adult, depending on the number of audiovisual shows you have access to.
 The cheapest ticket only includes admission to the planetarium museum.

 20. Marvel at the beauty of the Chicago Theatre

-View of the Chicago Theatre| ©Antonio Intini
+View of the Chicago Theater| ©Antonio Intini

-View of the Chicago Theatre| ©Antonio Intini
+View of the Chicago Theater| ©Antonio Intini

 22. Go to a Chicago Cubs game

-Chicago cubs ticket| ©Shutter Runner
+Chicago Cubs ticket| ©Shutter Runner

-Chicago cubs ticket| ©Shutter Runner
+Chicago Cubs ticket| ©Shutter Runner

-Book Chicago Cubs tickets
+Book tickets for the Chicago Cubs

-23. See the city from a 360° observation deck
+23. See the city from a 360º observation deck

 people at the observatory| ©Mike Steele